Piper0007/YAFN-Banana-Edition/API/SongIDs.md

-	ClockTime = 6.5; -- (Optional) Sets the time of day hideProps = false; -- (Optional) Tells whether or not to hide props in the map hideBox = false; -- (Optional) Hides all boomboxes PreloadSounds = { -- (Optional) Plays the sound at a very low volume so that the game forces it to load "rbxassetid://" -- sound id
+	ClockTime = 6.5; -- (Optional) Sets the time of day hideProps = false; -- (Optional) Tells whether or not to hide props in the map hideBox = false; -- (Optional) Hides all boomboxes PlaybackSpeed = 1; -- (Optional) Value changes the default speed of the song, this is used for slowing down sped up songs that are too long for Roblox
+	PreloadSounds = { -- (Optional) Plays the sound at a very low volume so that the game forces it to load "rbxassetid://" -- sound id
 	};